Pisidia

 Greco-Roman Asia Minor, including Pisidia.

-Pisidia (/pᵻˈsɪdiə/; Πισιδία, Pisidía; Pisidya) was a region of ancient Asia Minor located north of Pamphylia, northeast of Lycia, west of Isauria and Cilicia, and south of Phrygia, corresponding roughly to the modern-day province of Antalya in Turkey.
-Among Pisidia's settlements were Antioch in Pisidia, Termessos, Cremna, Sagalassos, Etenna, Neapolis, Selge, Tyriacum, Laodiceia Katakekaumene, Adada (Pisidia) and Philomelium.
+Pisidia or Pisidya (/pᵻˈsɪdiə/; Πισιδία) was an ancient Anatolian region located north of Pamphylia, northeast of Lycia, west of Isauria and Cilicia, and south of Phrygia, corresponding roughly to the modern-day Antalya Province of the Republic of Turkey.
+Among Pisidia's settlements were Antioch in Pisidia, Termessos, Cremna, Sagalassos, Etenna, Neapolis, Selge, Tyriacum, Laodiceia Katakekaumene, Adada, and Philomelium.

 Geography

 Although Pisidia is close to the Mediterranean Sea, the warm climate of the south cannot pass the height of the Taurus Mountains.
-The climate is too dry for timberland, but crop plants grow in areas provided with water from the mountains, whose annual average rainfall is c.
-1000 mm on the peaks and 500 mm on the slopes.
+The climate is too dry for timberland, but crop plants grow in areas provided with water from the mountains, whose annual average rainfall is around 1000 mm on the peaks and 500 mm on the slopes.
 This water feeds the plateau.
 The Pisidian cities, mostly founded on the slopes, benefited from this fertility.
 The irrigated soil is very suitable for growing fruit and for husbandry.

 History

-Early history
+Prehistoric era

-The area of Pisidia has been inhabited since the Paleolithic age, with some settlements known from historical times ranging in age from the eighth to third millennium BC.
+The area of Pisidia has been inhabited since the Paleolithic, with some settlements known from historical times ranging in age from the eighth to third millennium BC.

+Ancient era

-Late Bronze and Iron Ages
+Late Bronze Age and Iron Age

 The ancestors of the classical Pisidians were likely present in the region before the 14th century BC, when Hittite records refer to a mountain site of "Salawassa", identified with the later site of Sagalassos.
 At that time, Pisidia appears to have been part of the region the Hittites called Arzawa.
 The Pisidian language is poorly known, but is assumed to be a member of the Anatolian branch of Indo-European languages.

 There is a lacuna (gap) in the text of Herodotus (7.76), but it is doubtful to surmise a reference to the Pisidians in that passage.
 There can be little doubt that the Pisidians and Pamphylians were the same people, but a distinction between the two seems to have been established at an early period.
 Herodotus, who does not mention the Pisidians, enumerates the Pamphylians among the nations of Asia Minor, while Ephorus mentions them both, correctly including the one among the nations on the interior, the other among those of the coast.
 Pamphylia early received colonies from Greece and other lands, and from this cause, combined with the greater fertility of their territory, became more civilized than its neighbor in the interior.
 Pisidia remained a wild, mountainous region, and one of the most difficult for outside powers to rule.

+Lydian and Persian periods

 As far back as the Hittite period, Pisidia was host to independent communities not under the Hittite yoke.
 Known for its warlike factions, it remained largely independent of the Lydians, and even the Persians, who conquered Anatolia in the 6th century BC, and divided the area into satrapies for greater control, were unable to cope with constant uprisings and turmoil.